aphex-/Ani/README.md

 Ani
 ===

-A simple animations tool for Java applications.
+A simple animation tool for Java applications.